A Unified Network Equilibrium for E-Hailing Platform Operation and Customer Mode Choice: Introduction

 The existing literature on ridesouring services is primarily focused on order dispatch in on-demand platforms \citep{wang2019ridesourcing}.
 Some literature investigates the single-ride service, in other words, one passenger is matched to one driver \citep{wang2017RS, dickerson2018RS,ozkan2019RS,Bertsimas2019OnlineVRP,lyu2019online}.
 There are many studies focusing on multi-rider trips where passengers can split a ride (i.e., ride-splitting services) in ride-sourcing systems \citep{alonso2017RS,moody2019RS,simonetto2019RS,fielbaum2021split,jacob2021RS}.
 We acknowledge that the dynamic nature of on-demand services renders dynamic operations, but it is still important to perform equilibrium analysis that assists city planners and policymakers in understanding and assessing the systematic impact of emerging shared mobility.

 Table~\ref{tab:lit} summarizes the related work that employs the equilibria framework for various ridesharing services and indicates where this paper is positioned.
 The related work is categorized into three branches based on the equilibrium concepts: the economic equilibrium, the network user equilibrium, and the fusion of these two equilibria.
 The majority of literature regarding economic market equilibrium focuses on pricing of ride-sourcing services from supply and demand curves \citep{zha2016RS,zha2017surge,zha2018pricing,cachon2017surge,castillo2017surge,korolko2019RS,chen2020dynamic,ke2020pricing,zhou2021pool,yang2020RSprice,xu2020supply}.
 However, these studies normally do not account for traffic flows on real road networks.
-Recent years have seen a growing number of studies on network equilibria for ride-sourcing markets \citep{xu2015complementarity,bahat2016RSequili,di2017ridesharing,di2018link,di2019unified,ban2019general,li2019rue,li2020path,chen2021RUE,li2021ue}, which account for travelers' mode and route choice as well as user equilibria.
-These studies, however, do not include ride-splitting.
+Recent years have seen a growing number of studies on network equilibria for ride-sharing markets \citep{xu2015complementarity,bahat2016RSequili,di2017ridesharing,di2018link,di2019unified,ban2019general,li2019rue,li2020path,chen2021RUE,li2021ue}, which account for travelers' mode and route choice as well as user equilibria.
+These studies, however, do not include ride-splitting and are primarily focused on self-organized carpooling or peer-to-peer organized ridesharing \citep{chen2021RUE}.
 There exist a few studies that model ride-splitting with network equilibria. \cite{noruzoliaee2022section} proposes a section-based formulation of user equilibrium for ride-splitting services, but it predetermines the sequence of travelers' origins and destinations.
 This paper aims to combine both economic and network user equilibrium for ride-sourcing and ride-splitting services, while endogenously optimizing the OD pooling sequence.

-Subsequently, for the sake of simplicity, we call the single rides provided by TNC companies as e-solo and the shared rides as e-pooling.
-TNCs are simplified as e-platforms.
+\begin{note} Subsequently, for the sake of simplicity, we call the single rides provided by TNC companies as e-solo and the shared rides as e-pooling.
+TNCs are simplified as e-platforms. \end{note}